Understanding Open-Set Recognition by Jacobian Norm and Inter-Class Separation: Empirical Verification of the Theory

 \subsection{Empirical Observations}

 \textbf{Jacobian norm before and after training.} Fig.~\ref{fig:before_after} demonstrate that the gradient norm separates the representations only after training.
 Fig.~\ref{fig:interpolate} displays the gradient norm over the linearly interpolated data samples $\boldsymbol{x}_t$ for $t \in [0,1]$ between two different class samples $\boldsymbol{x}_0 \in C_i$ and $\boldsymbol{x}_1 \in C_j$.
 It shows that the interpolated samples inside the open region have a larger gradient norm than those in the known classes.
 These empirical observations support our theory.

-In practice, however, inter/intra-class distance optimizations conflict; thus, the overall gradient norm increases for both the known and unknown.
-Nonetheless, the gradient norm is relatively higher over the unknown class than the known, evidencing our theory.
+In practice, however, the inter/intra-class distance optimizations conflict; thus, the overall gradient norm increases for both the known and unknown.

+Moreover, on some datasets (SVHN and TinyImageNet), the inter-class separation may not be substantial due to innate data characteristics such as small inter-class data variance.
+Accordingly, based on Theorem \ref{thm:grad_norm}b, the weak inter-class separation induces relatively smaller difference in Jacobian norm between the known and unknown, resulting a larger overlap between them.

 \textbf{The dynamics of the Jacobian norm during training.} Fig.~\ref{fig:iter_vs_metric_ours} shows the dynamics of different quantities during training.
 The intra/inter-class distance optimization increases the quality of cluster separation measured by DBI.
 Accordingly, the linear projected path length between different known classes in the representation space increases (Fig.~\ref{fig:iter_vs_metric_ours}b).
 As a result, the model increases both the Jacobian norm difference (Fig.~\ref{fig:iter_vs_metric_ours}c) and the degree of separation between known and unknown classes (Fig.~\ref{fig:iter_vs_metric_ours}d) as claimed by the theory.